-So I'm going to list some of the key things to look for and the traps to avoid to help you make a better choice.
+So, I'm going to list some of the key things to look for and the traps to avoid to help you make a better choice.

-- Act as an online brochure.
+- To act as an online brochure.

-- Sell products or services directly.
+- To sell products or services directly.

-They key is to have a single clear goal in mind that can be used to guide all of your decisions about the website design and content.
+The key is to have a single clear goal in mind that can be used to guide all of your decisions about the website design and content.